-Vice-President, Forest School Program Director
+Forest School Program Co-Director & Facilitator, Marketing Director & Volunteer Manager

 Kara's community work before GEDREC includes sitting on the provincial Council of the Green Party of Manitoba and working for the Manitoba Wilderness Committee advocating for the protection of our natural spaces.